PLX-m/PLSIM-GOF/README.md

 ## Usage

-Run the scripts from the root directory of the repository.

 The R scripts call Python through the `reticulate` package.
-If needed, configure `reticulate` to use an appropriate Python environment on your local machine.
+Please change the Python interpreter path in the scripts to the Python environment on your local machine if needed.

 Numerical experiments were conducted on multiple computing devices.
 The provided `R_session_info.txt` documents one of the R environments used in the experiments, and `requirements.txt` records the Python package dependencies used to run the code.